 - External speakers and attendees at events to be held on College premises in accordance with this Code and the External Speaker Procedure.

-External speakers are defined as persons who are not members of the College, who are invited to speak on our premises (or on premises hosted by the College) as part of the normal academic curriculum (teaching, research and its administration) or at other events, such as convocations and conferences.
+External speakers are defined as persons who are not members of the College, who are invited to speak on our premises (or on-premises hosted by the College) but not as part of the normal academic curriculum (teaching, research and its administration) or at other events, such as convocations and conferences.

 The premises are defined as any building, land or space owned or occupied by the College.